Every small business owner wants to save money — and small business tax deductions are one way to do just that.

 3. Bonus Depreciation

-If you buy new capital equipment, such as a new oven for your pizzeria, you get this tax break that lets you deduct 50 percent of your costs upon purchase.
-However, pay attention to an upcoming change: The bonus depreciation small business deduction drops to 40 percent in 2018, and it sunsets in 2019 — something to keep in mind as you plan for new equipment purchases in the next few year.
+If you buy new capital equipment, such as a new oven for your pizzeria, you get a depreciation tax break that lets you deduct 50 percent of your costs upon purchase.
+However, pay attention to an upcoming change: The bonus depreciation small business deduction drops to 40 percent in 2018, and it sunsets in 2019 — something to keep in mind as you plan for new equipment purchases in the next few years.

 4. Professional Services

 As a small business, you don’t have in-house accountants or attorneys, but that doesn’t mean you can’t deduct their services.
 If you hire a consultant to help you grow your gift shop’s outreach, the fees you pay for those services are deductible.
-Make sure the fees you’re paying are reasonable and necessary for the deduction to count.
+Make sure the fees you’re paying are reasonable and necessary for the deduction to count by checking with the appropriate IRS publication or a tax professional.
 But, you’d do that anyway, wouldn’t you?

 5. Salaries and Wages

-If you’re a sole proprietor or your company is an LLC, you may not be able to deduct draws that you take from your business.
-However, salaries and wages that you pay to those faithful employees behind the cash register are indeed small business tax deductions.
+If you’re a sole proprietor or your company is an LLC, you may not be able to deduct draws and income that you take from your business.
+However, salaries and wages that you pay to those faithful part-time and full-time employees behind the cash register are indeed deductible.
+However, this doesn’t just stop at standard salaries and wages.
+Other payments like bonuses, meals, lodging, per diem, allowances, and some employer-paid taxes.
+You can even deduct the cost of payroll software and systems in many cases.

 6. Work Opportunity Tax Credit